JosephKemper/Hello_World/README.md

 # Overview

-The goal for this simple Hello World project is primarily to develop strong habits for creating read me files for my future projects as I officially start creating my software portfolio.
+The goal for this simple Hello World project is primarily to create a template to use with my future projects as I officially start creating my software portfolio.
 I also want to have something to use to demonstrate basic functionality like Visual Studio Code, Github, and Python operation.

 My plan is to use the next 14 weeks to create 6 projects for my software portfolio, and this simple Hello World program is the template I will use for each of those projects.
 My goal for each of the projects is to create a minimum viable product for each project, and then after I have gotten that produced, I will add more as time permits.
 The projects I will complete are as follows